webix-hub/docs/data/api/values_onvalues_event.md

 @template:	api_event
 @descr:

-The event fires when form or toolbar values are set programmatically with the help of a [setValues()](api/values_setvalues.md) method.
+The event fires when form or toolbar values are set with the help of the api/values_setvalues.md method.

 When values are changed by user in browser, the [onChange](api/values_onvalues_event.md) event is triggered instead.